Contents

 Transparency and sustainability - more organic, local, seasonal and less plastic

-People are increasingly looking for organic food, but "discounter organic" has a bad reputation.
-Three quarters of shoppers do not believe that what is on offer really meets organic standards[25].
+People are paying more attention to organic food, but "discounter organic" has a bad reputation.
+Three quarters of shoppers do not believe that what is on offer really meets organic standards.25

 Organic retailers, farmers' markets and directly marketed vegetables will therefore gain in importance next year.
 They offer unpackaged and seasonal food, most of which is grown locally.

-Furthermore, you can enter into a direct dialog with the producer and the vegetables have a face - this creates trust.
+Furthermore, you can enter into a direct dialog with the producer and the vegetables get a face - this creates trust.

 What opportunities are there for you to shop more sustainably in 2021?